ECommerce funding: which option is right for you?

 Here’s all that information condensed into one easy to understand chart:

-Here at 8fig, we believe that eCommerce founders need a flexible funding solution that lets them take advantage of every opportunity, and gives them grace when things go awry.
+Here at 8fig, we believe that eCommerce founders need a flexible and tailored funding solution that lets them take advantage of every opportunity, and gives them grace when things go awry.
 That’s why we built a Growth Platform that infuses capital at every stage of the supply chain, allowing you to map out your supply chain business plan and then align capital to that plan.

 Plus, our change request feature was built specifically for the dynamic nature of eCommerce.
 Shipping or manufacturing delay?
 No problem.
 Simply log in and adjust your Growth Plan.

 Don’t just take it from us, though.
-Here are three eCommerce founders who forged a future without limits using 8fig funding.
+Here are four eCommerce founders who forged a future without limits using 8fig’s funding.

 Brand building and flexible funding helped this couple achieve their dream of financial freedom.
 “Selling was the pot at the end of the rainbow,” said Alex.
 “It’s amazing to have our dream come true.”